Accelerating Reinforcement Learning with Value-Conditional State Entropy Exploration: Method

 \paragraph{Objective} We train RL agents to solve the target tasks with the reward $r^{\tt{T}}_{t} = r^{\tt{e}}_{t} + \beta \cdot r^{\tt{VCSE}}_{t}$ where $\beta > 0$ is a scale hyperparameter that adjusts the balance between exploration and exploitation.
 We do not utilize a decay schedule for $\beta$ unlike prior work \citep{seo2021state} because our method is designed to avoid redundant exploration.
 We provide the pseudocode of our method in \cref{alg:training}.

 \paragraph{Implementation detail} To compute the intrinsic reward based on value estimates of expected return from environments, we train an extrinsic critic $f^{\pi}_{v}$ to regress the expected return computed only with the extrinsic reward $r^{\tt{e}}_{t}$.
 Then we use the value estimates from $f^{\pi}_{v}$ to compute the intrinsic reward in \cref{eq:vcse_reward}.
 To train the agent to maximize $r^{\tt{T}}_{t}$, we train a critic function $f_{v,\tt{T}}^{\pi}$ that regresses the expected return computed with $r^{\tt{T}}_{t}$, which the policy $\pi$ aims to maximize.
 To ensure that the distribution of value estimates be consistent throughout training, we normalize value estimates with their mean and standard deviation computed with samples within a mini-batch.
 When an environment is partially observable as a high-dimensional observation $o_{t} \in \mathcal{O}$ is only available instead of a fully observable state, we follow a common practice \citep{mnih2015human} that reformulates the problem as MDP by stacking observations $\{o_{t}, o_{t-1}, o_{t-2}, ...\}$ to construct a state $s_{t}$.
+We also note that we use a replay buffer $\mathcal{B}$ for entropy estimation following \citet{liu2021behavior,seo2021state} in that it explicitly encourages the policy to visit unseen, high-reward states which are not in the buffer.